asbjornu/bitbear.org/index.md

 ## About

-Bitbear started fiddling with music in Pro Tracker on the Amiga 500 in the early 90s.
-But first when he got his hands on Scream Tracker and Fast Tracker on a PC, he started producing "real" music under the alias "Power of Creation".
+I started fiddling with music in [NoiseTracker][noisetracker] and [ProTracker][protracker] on the Amiga 500 in the early 90s.
+But first when I got my hands on [Scream Tracker][scream-tracker], [Fast Tracker II][fast-tracker] and ultimately [Impulse Tracker][impulse-tracker] on a PC, I started producing "real" music under the alias *Power of Creation*.

-He created two albums and submitted songs to various demoscene competitions throughout the 90's until he put his musical career on the shelf until it was rebooted in 2012 by entering the Kindergarden 2012 Dance Music Competition under the new-found alias Bitbear.
+I created the two albums [Beyond Fantasy][beyond-fantasy] and [3rd Floor][3rd-floor], and submitted songs to various demoscene competitions throughout the 90s.
+In the early 2000s, I put my musical career on the shelf until it was rebooted in 2012 by entering the [Kindergarden 2012 Dance Music Competition][kg2012] under the new-found alias *Bitbear*.

 ## Contact